What is a 2-year employment visa in Dubai?

 Freedom to work across the UAE

-Access to a broader range of industries and employers
+Access to more industries and job options

 Cost of a 2-year employment visa in 2025: detailed breakdown